Chapter 7 : Cats & Dogs

 To make matters worse, Tavi had apparently been correct in his observation that a lot of people knew who I was--and I had the sneaking suspicion not many people liked me.
 Girls would glance in my direction as they whispered behind their hands; boys would either glare at me or smile hopefully.
 I couldn't ascertain, of course, what their behavior had been like before rumor worthy people began talking to me.
 Maybe all this was a new development.
 Maybe I was just being paranoid.

 I tried to keep as busy as I could, which unfortunately meant I was running out of things to do.
 In desperation, I pulled out the book at the very end of the closest shelf, read it through, and began the next one.
-I only emerged for classes and sleep, not even daring to enter the great hall for meals.
+I only emerged for classes, meals, and sleep.

 Wednesday evening, Madam Pince turned off all the lights as I put the finishing touches on the Charms essay that wouldn't be assigned for another month.